sewedur/AmosResume.io/Readme.txt

+Your documentation has been updated to include more structure and additional details.
+Here's the revised version:

+---

-# MyResume
+# MyResume Personal Portfolio Website

-**MyResume** is a personal portfolio website built using the Bootstrap framework.
-It provides a professional and clean platform to showcase skills, educational background, work experience, projects, and more.
-Ideal for professionals and freelancers.
+**MyResume** is a personal portfolio website template designed to offer a professional and clean platform to showcase an individual's skills, educational background, work experience, projects, and other relevant details.
+This template is built using the Bootstrap framework, making it fully responsive and suitable for all device sizes.

-## Template Details
+The website is hosted at [kushalu.ca](HTTP://kushalu.ca).

 ## Features

-- Responsive design for all device sizes.
-- Clean and professional appearance.
+- **Responsive Design**: Adapts to various screen sizes from mobile to desktop.
+- **Professional Look**: Sleek and clean appearance enhances user experience.
-- Smooth scrolling and animations.
+- **Smooth Interactions**: Effortless scrolling, filtering, and other animations.
-- Contact form with email integration.
+- **Integrated Contact Form**: Allows visitors to send messages directly through the website.
-- Portfolio section with filtering capabilities.
+- **Dynamic Portfolio Section**: Display your projects with built-in filtering capabilities.
-- Easy to customize with modular code.
+- **Modular Code Structure**: Facilitates easy customization and modifications.

 ## Installation and Setup

-1. Clone the repository or download the ZIP file.
+1. Clone the GitHub repository or download the ZIP file.
-2. Extract the ZIP file to your desired directory.
+2. Extract the contents to your desired directory.
-3. Open `index.html` in your preferred browser to view the website.
+3. Navigate to the directory and open `index.html` in your preferred browser.
-4. Customize the content as per your requirements.
+4. Replace the template content with your personal details and preferences.

 ## Customization

+Most customizations involve replacing placeholder content:

-Replace the dummy content in sections like "About Me", "Resume", "Portfolio", and "Contact" with your personal details.
-Don't forget to link your actual social media accounts in the footer and header.
+- Update sections such as "About Me", "Resume", "Portfolio", and "Contact" with your details.

-For more advanced customization, you might need knowledge of:
+- Link to your social media profiles in both the header and footer.

+For deeper customizations, familiarity with the following is beneficial:

 - HTML
 - CSS